tableau/connector-plugin-sdk/docs/index.md

 # Before you Begin

 ## Recommended Workflow

 At a high level, these are the general steps you will need to follow to create a fully functional connector.

-- First, look at one of the sample connectors located in the [postgres_odbc or postgres_jdbc folder](https://github.com/tableau/connector-plugin-sdk/tree/master/samples/plugins).
+First, look at one of the sample connectors located in the [postgres_odbc or postgres_jdbc folder](https://github.com/tableau/connector-plugin-sdk/tree/master/samples/plugins).
 These connectors can make a good starting point if you copy the connector files to your workspace.

-- Second, customize the connector files as needed to name your connector and allow it to connect to your database.
+Second, customize the connector files as needed to name your connector and allow it to connect to your database.
 See the [Example]({{ site.baseurl }}/docs/example) for more information.
+The following files are required for all connectors:
+- a manifest to define the connector.
+- a connection resolver.
+ODBC connectors should include a driver-resolver element but JDBC connectors do not currently support the driver-resolver.
+- a connection builder JavaScript file.
+JDBC connectors can make use of a properties builder JavaScript file.
+- a dialect.
+- a connection dialog.

-- Once your connector is able to connect, you're ready to start running the test tool [TDVT]({ site.baseurl }}/docs/tdvt) to verify your connector is compatible with Tableau.
+Once your connector is able to connect, you're ready to start running the test tool [TDVT]({ site.baseurl }}/docs/tdvt) to verify your connector is compatible with Tableau.
 Load the test data into your database, [for example](https://github.com/tableau/connector-plugin-sdk/blob/master/tests/datasets/TestV1/postgres/README.md).

-- When the TDVT tests are passing you are ready to [package and sign your connector]({{ site.baseurl }}/docs/package-sign).
+When the TDVT tests are passing you are ready to [package and sign your connector]({{ site.baseurl }}/docs/package-sign).

 ## Prerequisites: